 Dear Acting Students,

+One of the major differences between the pronunciation and vocabulary of Trinidadian language and English language is the influence of African, East Indian, English, French and Spanish tongues you can actually hear in the common speech.
+Specifically speaking, Trinidadian is not a dialect.
 It's base is English, with words, phrases and syntax borrowed unchanged from African, East Indian, Amerindian, French, Spanish, Portuguese, Arabic and other languages.
 So when imitating this language you must be apart of the Trini national character involves love of the uses of language; puns and double entendres fill both local music lyrics and conversation.
 What can confuse a visitor is that a Trini term is often the base of the pun (A "town man" is a city dweller, but "town" is pretty close to the Trini pronunciation of the word tongue, making it a double entendre for a man good at oral relations).
 Until you know the language you won't get most of the nuances in the conversations around you.

 Trinis, like most Caribbean people, speak at a faster rate than most Americans can cope with.
 You are likely to understand about half of what two Trinis say to each other, although they will usually slow down when speaking to foreign retards.
 Studying the Trini dictionary and listening to tapes of Trini music and poetry before your trip will raise your level of understanding of what is going on around you higher than 50%, which should increase your enjoyment of the vacation.
 (You'll get tired of saying "Huh?
 Whadusay?")